 This study considered a range of potential impact metrics (listed and defined above).
 I wrote about my findings — and the findings of other studies in this special journal edition on metrics — in an article in MediaShift.

 My most recent study on impact examines how journalists affiliated with the Solutions Journalism Network assess the potential (and actual) impact of their work.
-The study, “No quick fix: How journalists assess the impact and define and boundaries of solutions journalism,” will be presented at the AEJMC conference in Washington D.C.
+The study, “No quick fix: How journalists assess the impact and define and boundaries of solutions journalism,” was presented at the AEJMC conference in Washington D.C.

 From the abstract: